 Key Job Facts About the Gig Economy

-The workplace has transformed from one where many workers had the same employer for most of their working life to one where job changes are much more frequent, and where many workers choose short-term gigs over permanent long-term employment.
+The workplace has transformed from one in which many workers had the same employer for most of their working lives, to one of much more frequent job changes, where many workers choose short-term gigs over "permanent"(long-term) employment.

-Being a self-employed worker without the restrictions of a boss has traditionally been an aspiration for many American workers.
-What’s better than being able to set your own hours, and to work where and when you want?
+Being a self-employed worker without the restrictions of having a boss has traditionally been an aspiration for many American workers.
+What’s better than being able to set your own hours, and to work where, when and how you want?

-For every person that chose to work in the gig economy though, there are others who ended up there through no choice of their own.
-Some workers have been thrust into self-employment as employers have relied on contract workers to avoid the costs of healthcare and other benefits associated with carrying full-time employees.
-Also, many older workers were displaced during the great recession and have opted for self-employment as a last resort, since they were unable to reacquire traditional employment.
+For every person that has chosen to work in the gig economy though, there are others who have ended up there by default.
+Some workers have been thrust into self-employment as employers have relied on contract workers to avoid fielding the costs of healthcare and other responsibilities and benefits associated with taking on full-time employees.
+Also, many older workers were displaced during the sub-prime banking crisis and have opted for self-employment as a last resort, since they were unable to regain traditional employment.

-The result has been the emergence of a gig economy where workers are tapped by employers to work on a project basis without the status (or benefits) of a permanent employee.
-Individuals like actors, musicians, film production workers, and seasonal farm hands have always migrated from gig to gig, but now the trend has expanded into many other areas especially within service industries.
+The result has been the emergence of a gig economy where workers are tapped by employers to work on a per-project basis without the status (or benefits) of being a permanent employee.
+Individuals like actors, musicians, film production workers, and seasonal farm hands have always migrated from gig to gig, but now the trend has expanded into many other areas, especially within service industries.

 Overall Trends in Self-Employment

 An analysis of the Current Population Survey by the Bureau of Labor Statistics (BLS) indicates an upward trend in self-employment.
 In 2013, 14,555,000 workers were categorized as self-employed with either an incorporated or unincorporated status.
 By December 2019, that group of workers had increased by about 10% to 16 million.
 This increase was particularly notable given the decrease in family-run farms during the same period.
 Furthermore, the BLS projects a growth rate of 7.9% for self-employed workers from 2016-2026.